Changi International Airport

 Explore Changi International Airport – Including the Free Tours

 Changi International Airport is the home of Singapore’s airport waterfall.
-Yes, a waterfall inside the airport and not a tiny trickle of water flow.
-It is the tallest inside waterfall in the world, and it free falls from the sky!
+Yes, a waterfall inside the airport, not a tiny trickle of water.
+It is the tallest inside waterfall in the world, and it free-falls from the sky!

 Even if you are not familiar with Changi International Airport, I bet you have heard that Singapore’s airport is voted the best in the world.
 Skytrax rated the World’s Best Airport (known initially as Inflight Research Services) for seven consecutive years.
-Statistically, the airport holds this award for the World’s Best International Airport by passenger numbers.
-Currently 50 million-plus passengers.
+Statistically, the airport holds the title of the World’s Best International Airport by passenger numbers.
+Currently, 50 million-plus passengers.
 However, most know it and marvel at it because it is home to Singapore’s airport waterfall, inside the Jewel.

-Changi International Airport is a hub to all of southeast Asia.
-It has become a tourist attraction of its own.
+Changi International Airport is a hub to all of Southeast Asia.
+It has become a tourist attraction in its own right.
 One that almost all explores, even if passing through on a connection.
-You need to see for yourself to comprehend why it consistently ranks as one of the best airports in the world.
+You need to see for yourself to understand why it consistently ranks among the best airports in the world.

-If you want to come to Singapore for a vacation and think how it will be most profitable to get to the Changi International Airport, then I suggest you use the search form below, which will offer you the cheapest and best flight options.
+If you want to come to Singapore for a vacation and are wondering how best to get to Changi International Airport, I suggest you use the search form below, which will offer you the cheapest and best flight options.

-Changi International Airport is overloaded with attractions such as a sprawling mall, a four-story slide, the swimming pool on the rooftop, a butterfly garden, movie theaters, one of which is 4D, and the waterfall inside the Jewel.
+Changi International Airport is packed with attractions, including a sprawling mall, a four-story slide, a rooftop swimming pool, a butterfly garden, movie theaters, one of which is 4D, and a waterfall inside the Jewel.

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.